-Here are 3 natural laundry practices sure to clean your clothes and (eco) conscience too.
+Here are 3 natural laundry practices sure to clean your clothes and clear your (eco) conscience too.

 Making your own laundry detergent is far easier than it sounds, I’ve used this recipe for years.
 It is easy, effective, and if you can operate a cheese grater you can do it too!

 - 1 bar of Dr. Bronner’s soap, grated

 - 1 cup baking soda (optional)